-To respond to this challenging time of the COVID-19 pandemic, we have developed a number of online training options, and are (as of September 2020) beginning to schedule in-person sessions as well.
+To respond to this challenging time of the COVID-19 pandemic, we have developed a number of online training options, and are (as of summer 2021) beginning to schedule in-person sessions as well.
 Contact us with questions or to discuss a training at your organization.

 Strategic Doing: Ten Skills for Agile Leadership in Digital Transformation (online)